nusov/playbooks/README.md

 # playbooks
 Ansible Playbooks for Personal use

-* stockmq-k8s deploys Kubernetes (master/worker) with Calico and Longhorn
+* stockmq-k8s deploys Kubernetes (master/worker) with Calico and Longhorn.
+* debian-docker deploys Docker CE on Debian for local development on Mac M1.